krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 You can run your DB instance in several Availability Zones, an option called a Multi-AZ deployment.
 When you choose this option, Amazon automatically provisions and maintains one or more secondary standby DB instances in a different AZ.

+Without Multi-AZ: You get only one DB instance, No synchronous standby replica, No automatic failover

+With Multi-AZ Enabled
+- RDS creates a standby replica in another Availability Zone
+- Replication is synchronous
+- Automatic failover happens if the primary fails
+- Used for high availability, not for read scaling

 ## RDS monitoring

 - __DB instance status and recommendations__: View details about the current status of your instance by using the Amazon RDS console, AWS CLI, or RDS API.
 You can also respond to automated recommendations for database resources, such as DB instances, read replicas, and DB parameter groups